 The Fund has sole responsibility for the initial and ongoing appointment of custodians.
-Uninvested cash held with the Custodian is a direct exposure to the balance sheet of the Custodian.
-Arrangements for investments held by the Custodian vary from market to market but the assets of the Fund are held in a segregated client account, and the risk is mitigated by the Custodian's high "tier one" capital ratio, conservative balance sheet management and a high and stable credit rating.
-As at 31 March 2020, this level of exposure to the Custodian is 1.9% of the total value of the portfolio (1.4% as at 31 March 2019).
+Uninvested cash held with the Custodian is a direct exposure to the Balance Sheet of the Custodian.
+Arrangements for investments held by the Custodian vary from market to market but the assets of the Fund are held in a segregated client account, and the risk is mitigated by the Custodian's high "tier one" capital ratio, conservative Balance Sheet management and a high and stable credit rating.
+As at 31 March 2022, this level of exposure to the Custodian is 0.5% of the total value of the portfolio (1.5% as at 31 March 2021).

 Surplus cash is invested by Durham County Council only with financial institutions which meet identified minimum credit criteria, in accordance with the Fitch, Moody's and Standard & Poors' Credit Ratings Services.
-The Council's Investment Strategy sets out the maximum amounts and time limits in respect of deposits placed with each financial institution; deposits are not made unless they meet the minimum requirements of the investment criteria.
+The council's Investment Strategy sets out the maximum amounts and time limits in respect of deposits placed with each financial institution; deposits are not made unless they meet the minimum requirements of the investment criteria.

 The Fund believes it has managed its exposure to credit risk.
 No credit limits were exceeded during the reporting period and the Fund does not expect any losses from non-performance by any of its counterparties in relation to deposits.
-The pension fund has experienced no defaults from fund managers, brokers or bank accounts over the past five years.
+The Fund has experienced no defaults from fund managers, brokers or bank accounts over the past five years.

-The cash holding under its treasury management arrangements was £32.720m as at 31 March 2020 (£36.933m as at 31 March 2019).
+The cash holding under its treasury management arrangements was £46.274m as at 31 March 2022 (£43.051m as at 31 March 2021).
 This was held with the following institutions: